-ECPI Scholarship for Education USA Advisees.
+ECPI for Scholarship EducationUSA Advisees.
 EducationUSA is a U.S. Department of State network of over 400 international student advising centers in more than 170 countries.
 The network promotes U.S. high education to students around the world by offering accurate, comprehensive and current information about opportunities to study at accredited postsecondary institutions in the United States.
-Find EducationUSA advising center year: https://educationusa.state.gov/find-advising-center
+Find an EducationUSA advising center near year: https://educationusa.state.gov/find-advising-center